 Students collect original data through independent laboratory research or field research under the supervision of a faculty member.

-Prerequisites: BIO 399; Completion or co-completion of a tagged research course; Consent of instructor.
+Prerequisites: BIO 399; Completion or co-completion of a designated research course; Consent of instructor.
+Offered: Fall, Spring, Summer.
 Special Notes: May be repeated once for credit.
-Offered: Fall, Spring.
+This course carries cross credit with environmental science.

 BIO 497 • Advanced Biology Research 1 Credit

 Working under the supervision of a faculty mentor, students analyze the results of their original research completed in BIO 496 and write up their findings in a formal scientific paper.
-Results will be presented in class and possibly outside venues.
+Results are presented in class and sometimes outside venues.

 Prerequisites: BIO 496 and Consent of instructor.
-Offered: Fall, Spring.
+Offered: Fall, Spring, Summer.

-The presentation of scientific research and literature.
-Culminates in departmental symposium in which students present their original research or literature review.
+The presentation of scientific research or internship experience.
+Culminates in a departmental symposium in which students present their original research or internship experience.

-Prerequisites: BIO 481 or BIO 496.
-Special Notes: Carries cross-credit in environmental studies.
+Prerequisites: BIO 497 or BIO 481.
 Offered: Fall, Spring.
-Special Notes: This course is graded on an S/U basis.
+Special Notes: This course carries cross-credit in environmental studies.
+This course is graded on an S/U basis.